ReMod-Games/Pixel-Renderer-JS/README.md

 # Pixel-Renderer-JS
-A library to convert 3D Meshes into Pixel Art procedurally generated at runtime using BabylonJS.
+A library to convert 3D Meshes into Pixel Art procedurally at runtime using BabylonJS.